new92/InstaTools/Followees/README.md

 ## Why Mutuals 🤔

-Mutuals is providing many features such as: percentage, speed, store (of the data), the number of followees and their usernames.
+Mutuals provides many features such as: percentage, speed, store (of the data), the number of followees and their usernames.
 Also there are more features coming the next weeks !
 So stay tuned...